AnyFetch/developers.anyfetch.com/guides/projections.md

 }
 ```

-When the user search for "many many", we'll then generate a new, smaller object:
+When the user searches for the term "many many", we'll then generate a new, smaller object:

 ```json
 {